lodewijn/portfolio/03_reusable_code/README.md

-# Markup languages and reproducible programming in statistics
+# Markup Languages And Reproducible Programming in Statistics

 Deliverable 3: Reusable `R` code wrapped in an `R` package or `Shiny` app.